Click on a question to display/close its answer.

 While certain activities offered by MAGIC can be counted toward General Education credits in an LBC category, all students must provide an explanation of how their experience in the MAGIC (or any other) program fits into the General Education Program and why it fulfills an LBC requirement.

-No, you can still benefit from support services from MAGIC as long as you were once in foster care.
+No, you can still benefit from support services from MAGIC as long as you were once in foster care or you are experiencing homelessness.

 When completing the FASFA, students are required to indicate whether or not they were ever in foster care or adopted to determine dependency status.
 Every student that answers yes to this question will be identified by Financial Aid and sent information about the MAGIC program.
 Enrollment Management at EMU (Office of Admissions and Financial Aid) will never share your information with any student group on campus without your permission.